Home > MAPFRE Economics >

 Real estate markets and the insurance sector (Spanish)

-Global post-pandemic savings and insurance industry
+Global savings after the pandemic and insurance industry investments

 Covid-19: a preliminary analysis of demographic and insurance industry impacts